-Staff recommends to the Historic Preservation Commission the designation of the Charles Allis House as an historic site as defined in Section 2-335 of the Milwaukee Code of Ordinances.
+Staff recommends to the Historic Preservation Commission the designation of the Lloyd R. Smith house as an historic site including both building and grounds as defined in Section 2-335 of the Milwaukee Code of Ordinances.

-Our recommendation is based on the previous recognition received by this building and on the areas of significance as enumerated above.
+Our recommendation is based on the previous recognition received by this building and in the areas of significance as enumerated above.